Trauma-informed care: Ethical guidelines

 Vadervort and colleagues describe how child welfare workers can experience trauma participating in legal proceedings and how understanding professional ethics can reduce their trauma experiences.

+Addressing social determinants of health as trauma-informed care

+Many policies and programs have emerged from the field of trauma-informed care, with the intention of preventing trauma at the source by improving social determinants of health.
+For example, the Nurse Family Partnership is a childhood home visitation program with the goal of helping new mothers learn about parenting to reduce child abuse and improve the living environment of children.
+The program's approach resulted in fewer Adverse Childhood Experiences, better pregnancy outcomes, and improved cognitive development of children.

+Other examples are federal benefit programs aimed at reducing poverty, increasing education, and improving employment, such as Earned Income Tax Credits and Child Tax Credits.
+These programs have evidence of reducing the risk of interpersonal violence and other forms of trauma.
+Communities that face a large burden of violence also have taken grassroots initiatives based on the approach of preventing trauma.
+The organization 365 Baltimore rebranded its violence prevention movement to one of peace creation in order to give power to community members, encourage institutions to take peace-making action, improve social determinants of health, and resist narratives that defined community members inherently violent.

-Organizational applications and techniques of TVIC
+Organizational applications and techniques of TIC

-TVIC principles have been applied in organizations, including behavioral health services, and policy analysis.
+TIC principles have been applied in organizations, including behavioral health services, and policy analysis.

-The Connecticut Department of Children and Families (DCF) implemented wide-ranging TVIC policies, which were analyzed over a five year period by Connell and colleagues in a research study.
-TVIC components included 1) workforce development, 2) trauma screening, 3) supports for secondary traumatic stress, 4) dissemination of trauma-focused evidence-based treatments (EBTs), and 5) development of trauma-informed policy and practice guides.
+The Connecticut Department of Children and Families (DCF) implemented wide-ranging TIC policies, which were analyzed over a five year period by Connell and colleagues in a research study.
+TIC components included 1) workforce development, 2) trauma screening, 3) supports for secondary traumatic stress, 4) dissemination of trauma-focused evidence-based treatments (EBTs), and 5) development of trauma-informed policy and practice guides.
 The study found significant and enduring improvements in DCF's capacity to provide trauma-informed care.
-DCF employees became more aware of TVIC services and policies, although there was less improvement in awareness of efforts to implement new practices.
+DCF employees became more aware of TIC services and policies, although there was less improvement in awareness of efforts to implement new practices.
 The Child Welfare Trauma Toolkit Training program was one program implemented.

+The Care Quality Commission in England has developed training for its care inspection staff to ensure that they understand trauma-informed approaches practices within the service settings they inspect.